dblock/code.dblock.org/_posts/2014/2014-04-26-hex-crayola-and-ios7-colors-with-edcolor.markdown

 }
 {% endhighlight %}

-What happens in every developer’s mind is a mystery to me: seems like _everyone_ has rolled out their own conversion macro or library.
+What happens in every developer's mind is a mystery to me: seems like _everyone_ has rolled out their own conversion macro or library.
 I have counted no less than twelve implementations, two in our own codebase.
-This is why I personally don’t like the approach taken by the Apple and Microsoft, which only expose the lowest level API possible as a general rule.
+This is why I personally don't like the approach taken by the Apple and Microsoft, which only expose the lowest level API possible as a general rule.

 The library to end this madness is [EDColor](https://github.com/thisandagain/color).
 It also supports HSL, HSB, CIELAB and even Crayola crayon colors.